BasKrueger/ScrapFever/README.md

 https://github.com/BasKrueger/ScrapFever/assets/147401575/f4464f64-03d1-4a6e-9401-09cc836a0a09

 Scrap Fever is a futuristic Survivor-Like set in a magma cave where runs only last 6 extremely varied minutes.
 You play as a robot with weapons that automatically fire at the next enemy.
-Defeated enemies leave crystals behind, collect enough of them to either get a new or unlock a completely new weapon.
+Defeated enemies leave crystals behind, collect enough of them to either upgrade or get a new or unlock a completely new weapon.
 Combining lightning fast reflexes with strategically picking the correct upgrades is key to surviving these intense 6 Minutes.
 Features include:
   - 10 different weapons
   - 3 Bosses with unique mechanics